lorisbaz/self-taught_localization/README.md

 We included
 * A demo that shows how STL be used to extract the objectness of any image
-* The bounding boxes generate in the experiments of our paper
+* The bounding boxes of STL generated in our experiments
 * The scripts to generate the plots in our paper

 Dependencies